ojasdeshpnde/ElasticSearchTarotProject/README.md

 ## Requirements

 Make sure you have python and npm installed.
 If you do not have this stuff downloaded and installed, I would just google how to install python as well as npm.
 If you are downloading python and would like an IDE suggestion, I would recommend using Pycharm.
+Clone this project wherever you want.

 ## Installing all dependencies